GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 1. To compare two different products side-by-side: add an additional product to the map &gt; assign it to the right or left side &gt; remove the existing product that was assigned to that side.
 1. To close this side-by-side view, click the "**&times;**" next to 'Split Screen Mode' in the left sidebar.

+Note that you can share a URL of your comparison by using the **Share / Print** feature.

 ![Screen splitter](/_files/dea-maps/dea_maps_compare_2.jpg)

 ## Export data as high-resolution TIFF